-Deductible: The first, and usually the most critical, item you want to look at when shopping for a health plan is the deductible.
+Deductible: The first and usually the most critical item you want to look at when shopping for a health plan is the deductible.
 A deductible is the amount of money that you must pay before the insurance company will start to assist with your medical bill.

 Coinsurance: Some plans have coinsurance, a cost-sharing requirement you're responsible for once your deductible has been met.
-It's usually defined as a percentage of the total cost of your medical expenses.
+It's usually defined as a percentage of the covered cost of your medical expenses.
 The insurance company pays the remaining percentage of the covered medical expenses.

-Out-of-Pocket Maximum: As a part of the Affordable Care Act, all major medical health insurance plans cannot have an out-of-pocket maximum larger than \$6,750 in 2015 and \$6,850 in 2016 on individual plans, \$12,900 in 2015 and \$13,200 in 2016 for a family plan.
+Out-of-Pocket Maximum: For 2017, the Affordable Care Act limits out-of-pocket maximums to \$7,150 for individual coverage and \$14,300 for family coverage.
 Therefore, once a deductible is met, an individual is only responsible for the coinsurance percentage until the out-of-pocket maximum is reached.